aehrc/TRIBES/README.md

 	tar -xzf TFCeu.tar.gz
 	rm TFCeu.tar.gz  (optionally)

-The sample data is a synhtetic pedigee created from unrelated CEU individuals.
+The sample data is a synthetic pedigee created from unrelated 1000 Genomes 'CEU' individuals.
 For more info on the dataset see the [Datasets](#datasets) section.
 Inside the `TFCeu` directory you will find the following files:

 - `TF-CEU-15-2.vcf.gz` - the source multisample VCF files
 - `TF-CEU-15-2.true.rel` - the true pariwise relations
 - `g1k_ceu_family_15_2.ped` - pedigee
-- `config.yaml` - the configuration file for *TRIBES* pipeline.
+- `config.yaml` - the configuration file describing the steps taken in *TRIBES* pipeline.

-The `config.yaml` provideds configuration for the pipeline defining the location and name of reference data and the true relations file, as well as the name of the imput file and the preprocessing steps required before IBD/relatedness estimation, e.g.:
+The `config.yaml` provides configuration for the pipeline defining the location and name of reference data and the true relations file, as well as the name of the imput file and the preprocessing steps required before IBD/relatedness estimation, e.g.:

 	rel_sample: "TF-CEU-15-2_BiSnp_EurAF:0.01_LD"

-identifies `TF-CEU-15.vcf.gz` as the input file and applies pre-processing that includes filtering on biallelic SNPs and MAF and LD prunning.
+identifies `TF-CEU-15.vcf.gz` as the input file and applies 3 pre-processing steps: filtering on biallelic SNPs and MAF plus LD pruning.
+All steps that can be used in *TRIBES* pipeline are described below in [Preparing a custom pipeline](#Preparing a custom pipeline)

-Note: Please not that the IBD estimation requires a phased VCF file.
-If the input file is not phased pre-processing must include phasing (usually las the last step),  e.g. `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_PH` (to phase without reference) or `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_RPH` (to phase with reference).
+Note: Please note that the IBD estimation requires a phased VCF file.
+If the input file is not phased, pre-processing must include phasing (usually last the last step, after filtering),  e.g. `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_PH` (where 'PH' in the file name indicates to phase without reference) or `TF-CEU-15-2_BiSnp_EurAF:0.01_LD_RPH` (with 'RPH' in the filename indicates to phase with reference).
 This is not required in this example becasue the input VCF is phased.

 Go to your *TRIBES* installation directory and run *TRIBES* with:

 	./tribes -d $HOME/tribes-data/TFCeu -j <no_cpu_cores> estimate_degree_vs_true

-Where `no_cpu_cores` is the number of CPU core to use.
+Where `no_cpu_cores` is the number of CPU core to use. `estimate_degree_vs_true` calls tribes to perform masking using a reference, relationship estimation from IBD Segments AND compare to known relationships for accuracy.

 It takes about 20 minutes to to run the entire pipeline using 4 cores.